Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ```
 * **e.** In the PhotoAlbumCollection’s constructor add the following line:
 ```
-this.set("message", "Added new images");
+this.set("message", "Add new images");
 ```

-We will bind the button’s text property to the PhotoAlbumCollection’s message property later, and every change we apply to the message property will be reflected on the button’s text.
+We will bind the button’s `text` property to the PhotoAlbumCollection’s message property later, and every change we apply to the `message` property will be reflected on the button’s `text`.

+> Tip: Keyboard shortcut `Ctrl` + `Alt` + `F` cleans up indentation and formatting for you.
+Try using it after you paste in code throughout these lessons.

 * **f.** Expose an `photoItems` property at the PhotoViewModel that returns the ObservableArray containing the images:
 ```